 The complex nature of infectious disease systems require blending field collections, ecological assessment, laboratory experiments, epidemiological analysis, spatial statistics, remote sensing, geographic information systems, and computer-based modeling in order to develop a more comprehensive view of disease dynamics.

 In 2015, our model of epidemic growth won us first prize in the DARPA / InnoCentive Forecasting Chikungunya Challenge (collaborator & lead on the project Dr. Lega did a nice write-up).
-The work conducted in Biosphere-2 finding changes in flight patterns across differing biomes was published in JME in 2017.
-Our team supports community climate adaptation by collaborating with ADHS on their BRACE projects, and we’re currently working with our CLIMAS partner, Dr. Keith, on a project in Tucson to evaluate Green Infrastructure.
+The work conducted in Biosphere-2 finding changes in flight patterns across differing biomes was published in JME in 2017 in informs how far (how quickly) vectors might move.
+Our team supports community adaptation by collaborating with ADHS on their BRACE projects.
+We also had a fun project working with our CLIMAS partner, Dr. Keith, looking at what can prevent green storm water infrastructure from turning into mosquito breeding habitat.
 In 2019, Dr. Brown was awarded a Fulbright to compare how climate effects differential mosquito-borne disease transmission in two endemic areas.

 Having taught a large (~ 120 student) undergraduate course since 2013, we’ve also moved into the area of teaching research.
-Using evidence based strategies to engage students in learning, most recently employing a instructional team approach with positive outcomes (manuscript in press!).
+Using evidence based strategies to engage students in learning, most recently employing a instructional team approach with positive outcomes.
+Together with Eyal Oren from San Diego State University, I also co-authored a beginner Infectious Disease Epidemiology textbook.

 Current research areas include: West Nile virus, dengue, canine heartworm, and Valley fever.
 In addition to these infectious diseases, we work on infectious causes of cancers, e.g., Helicobacter pylori and gastric cancer.
-We use the tools of spatial epidemiology to understand disease spread and a key focus on the lab is both the health impacts of the climate and other environmental stressors as well as how to message and adapt to climate change.
+We use the tools of spatial epidemiology to understand disease spread and a key focus on the lab is both the health impacts of environmental stressors as well as how to adapt.